DHTMLX/gantt-docs/data/desktop/working_calendars.md

 Assigning Calendar to Tasks
 ----------------

-Now that your calendar is initialized and added into Gantt, you should assign it to the necessary task or a group of tasks.
+Now that your calendar is initialized and added into Gantt, you should assign it to the necessary task or a group of tasks by their common property.

 ###Assigning a calendar to a task